datasette/datasette-secrets/README.md

 users with the `manage-secrets` permission will see a new "Manage secrets" link in the Datasette navigation menu.
 This interface can also be accessed at `/-/secrets`.

+The page with the list of secrets will show the user who last updated each secret.
+This will use the [actors_from_ids()](https://docs.datasette.io/en/latest/plugin_hooks.html#actors-from-ids-datasette-actor-ids) mechanism, displaying the actor's `username` if available, otherwise the `name`, otherwise the `id`.

 ## For plugin authors

 Plugins can depend on this plugin if they want to implement secrets.